Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 -

-Market Trends & Costs: There is a strong industry shift to cloud-based QMS.
-Studies and vendor reports estimate cloud-QMS solutions cost ~94% less and implement in 1–2 months vs. traditional on-prem (often >1 year) ([12]) ([13]).
-On-demand scalability and remote access support have become vital (the COVID-19 pandemic accelerated this).
-According to Medical Design Briefs, multi-tenant cloud QMS delivers the lowest total cost of ownership and “simplified validation” over time ([13]).
+Market Trends & Costs: The global QMS software market reached $12.52 billion in 2025 and is projected to grow to $31.54 billion by 2034 (10.81% CAGR), with the life sciences segment specifically valued at $3.27 billion in 2024 and expected to reach $9.47 billion by 2033 ([15]) ([16]).
+Cloud/web-based deployment now leads with 77% market share.
+Studies and vendor reports estimate cloud-QMS solutions cost ~94% less and implement in 1–2 months vs. traditional on-prem (often >1 year) ([17]) ([18]).
+The inaugural 2026 Gartner Magic Quadrant for Quality Management System Software (published January 2026) further validated market maturity, recognizing leaders including ComplianceQuest, ETQ, and Siemens.
+On-demand scalability and remote access support have become vital.
 However, legacy players still dominate large enterprises (TrackWise had long been the “industry standard” in large pharma).
 Pricing varies widely (from low five figures per year for niche tools to low seven-figures for enterprise-wide suites), and is generally not published; customers typically negotiate based on company size and required modules.

 -